dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand)  each for both light and dark mode.

-### 3. Background Color
+### 3. Surface Color
-The background color serves as the main surface area the elements will be placed on.
-The background color property only takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand) each for both light and dark mode.
+The background color defines the non-emphasized surfaces in an interface.
+Things like cards, modals, dialogs, profiles, drawers, etc. The background color property only takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand) each for both light and dark mode.

+## Typography & Iconography Colors

+### "Ink" Colors
+"Ink" colors are the colors applied to typography and iconography in an interface.
+These colors usually greatly contrast their background/surface color counterparts for maximum legibility, and to avoid visual blurs.

+[Dev Protocol brand color presets](color-tokens.md#in-accordance-to-the-dev-protocol-brand) have pre-made "ink" colors, so you don't have to manually get them.